LightYear9/LightYear9/README.md

-- 👋 Hi, I’m Terry Light
+- 👋 Hi, I’m Terry
 - 👀 I’m interested in travel, culture, and being the best version of myself
-- 🌱 I’m currently learning Java Full Stack Development
+- 🌱 I’m currently learning Java Reactive
 - 💞️ I’m looking to collaborate on improving quality of life
 - 📫 How to reach me.
 Email at Terry.Light@revature.net